Light-induced Non-uniform Surface Polarization Evolution as Active Matter Motion Mechanism: Results

-Here we are interested mainly in the terms with the time derivative of the polarization vector $\mathbf{p}$ and the free energy functional $\frac{1}{ \gamma } \frac{ \delta F }{ \delta \mathbf{p} }$, while the advection term and Gaussian noise may be disregarded.
-We assume that the hydrodynamic flow of polarized clusters is proportional to the velocity of the inhomogeneous polarization distribution and hence the linear estimate of the profile of the velocity polarization may be suggested to be $V \sim K / \gamma l_{bact} \sim 10^{-4} \mathrm{cm/s}$.
-The bacterium velocity thus obtained approximately corresponds to the observed experimental values of mixed flagellated and non-flagellated Chromatium okenii in the natural \cite{Sommer2017} and laboratory \cite{DiNezio2024} conditions, which range from units to tens of micrometers per second.
-It is important to note, that for another non-flagellated bacteria, Myxococcus xantus, with a completely different sliding motion mechanism the estimated velocities are known to be significantly less \cite{Chen2023} than a micrometer per second.
-Summarizing everything discussed here we consider the proposed mechanism as reliable that motivates further experimental studies and more exact velocity calculations.
+In this equation, a specially highlighted left-hand side is reminiscent of the nonlinear Burgers equation, the soliton solutions of which have long been fully investigated with various nonlinearities in the free energy \cite{Whi}.
+For this reason, it seems reasonable to assume that such a soliton-like formation of an inhomogeneous polarization distribution can be realized in our case.
+Here we are interested mainly in the terms with the time derivative of the polarization vector $\mathbf{p}$ and the free energy functional $1/\gamma \times \delta F / \delta \mathbf{p} $, while the advection term and Gaussian noise term may be disregarded.
+We assume that the hydrodynamic flow is proportional to the velocity of the inhomogeneous polarization distribution, and therefore, a linear estimate of the velocity polarization profile can be proposed as \cite{jcp3158471, PhysRevE.56.3265} $V \sim K / \gamma l_{bact} \sim 10^{-4} \mathrm{cm/s}$.

+We can also propose a few simple experimental verifications for the mechanism in addition to straightforward micro-swimmer's velocity dependence on luminosity intensity.
+The first one concerns the micro-swimmer's velocity dependence on the acidity, i.e., pH, of the aqueous medium since it involves the electric force.
+Another one considers the inhomogeneous distribution rotation frequency $\omega \ge \sqrt{\left( C \rho_{water} v^2_{bact} \right) / \left( \rho_{bact} r^2_{bact} \right)}$ that is governed by the balance between the kinetic rotation energy and medium resistance.
+Here, $C$ is the resistance coefficient for the micro-swimmer's shape.